cw257900/inspiration_python/PlugIns/round2/README.md

 1. Initialize a Git repository

-2. Used: pdfplumber, sentence_transformers, PIL for image, transformers for CLIPProcessor, CLIPModel, numpy
+2. Used: pdfplumber, sentence_transformers, PIL for image, transformers for CLIPProcessor, CLIPModel, numpy , InstructorEmbedding,

 3. Add embeddings with text, table and image separately to pinecone